Breach of Fiduciary Duty and Non-Compete Disputes

 For employers seeking assistance in drafting non-competition and non-solicitation clauses which will be upheld by the courts, for employees seeking advice about how these clauses may affect your post-employment activities, or for assistance with litigation involving non-competition and non-solicitation clauses, please contact one of the employment lawyers at DSF.

-For further information or assistance regarding breach of fiduciary duty or non-compete disputes , please contact one of the employment lawyers listed on the left by clicking on their name.
+For further information or assistance regarding breach of fiduciary duty or non-compete disputes , please contact one of the employment lawyers listed on the right by clicking on their name.